day50-dev/Simplest-MCP-Server/README.md

 This repository demonstrates a minimal, working example of an MCP server and client.
 There's no LLM involved, this uses what's called the "stdio" method.

+However, there are branches that introduce things such as LLMs.
+After understanding the base code, go to the various branches to see how things get stacked on top.

 ## Functionality

 This example server exposes a single tool: